 Kershaw, Cook & Talley Represents Hip Implant Victims Nationwide

-If you happen to be one of the victims who has undergone hip replacement during which Stryker’s ABG II product was implanted in you and you have experienced aches and other discomforts in and about the area of surgery, it is important you seek the advice of a professional about the Stryker hip recall or settlement.
+If you happen to be one of the victims who has undergone hip replacement surgery in which a Stryker ABG II product was implanted and you have experienced aches and other discomforts in and about the area of surgery, it is important you seek the advice of a professional about the Stryker hip recall or settlement.
 The unexpected ABG II recall has made an enormous impact not only on the patients who have undergone the surgery, but has also impacted the surgeons and doctors who have been carrying out the procedure.
-Stryker’s recall has definitely instilled fear in thousands of individuals that the metallurgic combination of the TMZF alloy along with the device’s Vitallium neck, pose significant risk of tissue destruction due to metallosis.
+Stryker’s recall has definitely instilled fear in thousands of individuals that the metallurgic combination of the TMZF alloy along with the device’s Vitallium neck pose significant risk of tissue destruction due to metallosis.
 Doctors who were uninformed about the hazards of implanting these dangerous alloys in the human body have become increasingly concerned about the welfare of their patients in dealing with the complications of metallosis.
-The Pharmaseutical industry’s rush to market with insufficiently tested metal on metal hip devices has generally aroused doubts and public distrust of medical device safety and surgical innovations.
+The Pharmaseutical industry’s rush to market with insufficiently tested metal-on-metal hip devices has generally aroused doubts and public distrust of medical device safety and surgical innovations.

 Call (916) 520-6639 for a free consultation and to find out how we can help.